ComputationalSystemsBiology/ExoProfiler/README.md

 ##### Dependencies

-ExoProfiler depends on python packages 'numpy', 'pysam' and 'HTSeq'.
+5PrimeCounter depends on python packages 'numpy', 'pysam' and 'HTSeq'.
 If a reference genome is provided to calculate consensus sequences (see Use case 3), the program also imports the 'pyfasta' package.

 Tool developed in Python by Jonas Ibn-Salem (version 0.1).

+***

 ### 3. ExoPlotter ###

-ExoPlotter generates a set of PDF plots using output files generated by ExoProfiler.
-This R script needs as input the prefix provided to ExoProfiler.
+ExoPlotter generates a set of PDF plots using output files generated by 5PrimeCounter.
+This R script needs as input the prefix provided to 5PrimeCounter.

 Tool developed in R by Jonas Ibn-Salem (version 0.1), with code from Morgane Thomas-Chollier and Samuel Collombet.

 ***
+***

 Example analysis
 ------------------------------------------------------------------------

+***

 ### MatrixScanWS (Optional)